byuistats/DS250-Cannon/content/Slides/p3/d3/_index.md

 #### Announcements

 1. Practice Coding Challenge
     * What would your coding challenge look like?
 2. Can I still get an "A"?
     * Profile of an "A" student
     * What if I fall behind?
 4. Reminders:
     * DS community assignment
     * Review and Request Letter

+#### Coding Challenge:

+How do I prepare?
+What would your coding challenge look like?

+#### Project 3 Questions

+Where are you stuck?
+What have come up with for Q3?
+Metrics?
+Visualizations?

 <br>